본문 바로가기

 "Decoupling Likely to Persist if Geopolitical Risks Continue"

-Recently, a pronounced decoupling trend has emerged between gold, silver, and Bitcoin.
-In the past, when gold prices rose, Bitcoin tended to follow, showing a correlated movement.
-However, last year, while gold and silver surged significantly, Bitcoin remained sluggish, indicating signs of decoupling.
+Recently, a decoupling phenomenon between gold, silver, and Bitcoin has become increasingly evident.
+In the past, when gold prices rose, Bitcoin tended to follow suit, showing a correlated movement.
+However, last year, while gold and silver surged significantly, Bitcoin showed a sluggish trend, indicating signs of decoupling.
 Gold and silver, as representative safe-haven assets, have continued to rise in price amid geopolitical risks and macroeconomic uncertainty.
-In contrast, Bitcoin, due to its volatility and other factors, has not yet been fully accepted as a safe-haven asset, leading to this decoupling trend.
-Experts predict that this decoupling will likely persist for the time being, especially as geopolitical risks remain in focus.
+In contrast, Bitcoin, due to factors such as volatility, has yet to be fully accepted as a safe-haven asset, which appears to be driving the decoupling trend.
+Experts predict that this decoupling will likely continue for the time being, especially as geopolitical risks remain prominent.

 Gold and Silver Prices Soar, but Why Is Bitcoin Falling?
 [Why&Next]